-Given the prevalence of mobile transactions, there are various types of these mobile payment systems with Alipay and WeChat Pay the top two Chinese mobile payment systems most commonly used by Chinese customers.
+Given the prevalence of mobile transactions, there are various types of these mobile payment systems.
+Alipay and WeChat Pay are the top two Chinese mobile payment systems most commonly used by Chinese customers.

-WeChat Pay, also known as Tenpay, is a Tencent subsidiary.
-WeChat Pay was launched in 2013 and as the name implies, it is available through the Chinese social media app – WeChat.
+Tencent’s WeChat Pay was launched in 2013.
+As the name implies, it is available through the Chinese social media app – WeChat.
 With over one billion active users, WeChat is the most popular social media platform in China so it is not surprising that its mobile payment system is one of the most widely used among Chinese consumers.
 WeChat holds about 40% of shares in the mobile payments market and boasts over 900 million monthly active users.

 With over 90% of the market share of China’s mobile payment market worth 5.5 trillion USD, it is apparent that the mobile payment industry in China is dominated by the Chinese tech giants, Tencent and Alibaba.
 Except for very large sums, both WeChat and Alipay do not charge users for mobile transactions.

 However, there are other mobile payment platforms beyond the products of these two companies and although they are not as popular, these other mobile payment systems are still commonly used in China; these include Union Mobile Pay, 1qianbao, and JD Bank Mobile Wallet.

 Chinese mobile payment systems use Quick Response (QR) codes to enable transactions from one party to another.
 Depending on the merchant or business, QR codes can work in two ways: